 There are better, more natural ways to increase adiponectin in your body and reduce fat — following a low-carb diet, regularly exercising, and even drinking caffeine found in green tea and coffee.

 Raspberry Ketones Have Nothing to Do With Promoting Ketone Levels

 For a complete breakdown of the types of ketone supplements available on the market, check out the Perfect Keto guide to ketone supplementation.
 Pay special attention to the category dedicated to phony ketone supplements that don’t improve your ketogenic journey.

 Most Raspberry Ketone Products Aren’t Legitimate Ketone Supplements

-Most flavors you’ll find in raspberry ketone supplements are artificial, and it’s much harder to find real raspberry ketones.
-In fact, most of the supplements you’ll find use mostly ground up anise seeds and with just a touch of real raspberry ketone.
+Most raspberry ketone supplements are made with artificial flavoring agents.
+It’s much more difficult to find real raspberry ketones.
+Most of the supplements you’ll find use ground up anise seeds combined with a touch of real raspberry ketone.

-Plus, even if you weren’t trying to emulate ketosis and just wanted to use raspberry ketones for burning fat, you will unfortunately be left with nothing more than a much lighter wallet and disappointing results.
+It’s easy to allow the product appeal to pull you in, but these ketones are completely different than those made by your body.
+Even if you weren’t trying to emulate ketosis and just wanted to use raspberry ketones to lose weight, you would be left with nothing more than a much lighter wallet and disappointing results.

-Best bet: don’t waste your time or money on these, put your energy into following a healthy, ketogenic diet for real results, and only spend your hard-earned dollar on quality ketone products (like Perfect Keto Base) that are proven to further your health goals.
+Best bet: Don’t waste your time or money on raspberry ketones.
+Put your energy into following a healthy, ketogenic diet for real results.
+Only spend your hard-earned dollar on quality ketone products (like Perfect Keto Base) that are more likely to further your health goals.